Ironhack-Data-Madrid-Marzo-2022/5.3-lab-tableau/README.md

 [Tableau](https://www.tableau.com/) is a data visualization tool which provides pictorial and graphical representations of data.

-Your aim in this lab is to create a Tableau dashboard that shows the insight you find useful from de given data.
+Your aim in this lab is to create a **Tableau dashboard** that shows the insights you find useful from de given data.

 ## Your `data`
 In the `data` folder you will find the following files:

-**1. classicmodels.sql** : the classicmodels database (you can import it directly if you are using tableau desktop) **2.
-ERD.png** : the ERD of the classicmodels database **3. .xlsx files** : In case you are using tableau public (or you want to practice), you can use this files to build the database on your own.
+**1. classicmodels.sql** : the classicmodels database (you can import it directly if you are using tableau desktop)

+**2. ERD.png** : the ERD of the classicmodels database

+**3. .xlsx files** : In case you are using tableau public (or you want to practice), you can use this files to build the database on your own.